Reverand Dr. Davis

 Retired Itinerant Elder in the African Methodist Episcopal Church; Preaching rooted in Womanism, liberation, and dismantling white supremacy, systemic ills, and seeing ourselves as the Black diaspora in the sacred texts.

 Studied at the Interdenominational Theological Center with a Pastoral Care concentration; 6-units of Clinical Pastoral Education; Provide care in religious settings, Black-led non-profit organizations, and individual care.
-To set up a pastoral care session, please email [email protected]

 Domestic violence survivor who provides healing through workshops and presentations to bring awareness to domestic/intimate partner violence, provide resources, and to end the silence; Certified Domestic Violence Advocate